 \section{Abstract}

-We prove a Plancherel theorem for a nonlinear Fourier transform in two dimensions arising in the Inverse-Scattering method for the defocusing Davey-Stewartson II equation.
+We prove a Plancherel theorem for a nonlinear Fourier transform in two dimensions arising in the Inverse Scattering method for the defocusing Davey-Stewartson II equation.
 We then use it to prove global well-posedness and scattering in $L^2$ for defocusing DSII.
 This Plancherel theorem also implies global uniqueness in the inverse boundary value problem of Calder\'on in dimension $2$, for conductivities $\sigma>0$ with $\log \sigma \in \dot H^1$.
-The proof of the nonlinear Plancherel theorem includes new estimates on fractional integrals in Sobolev spaces, as well as a new result on $L^2$- boundedness of pseudo-differential equations with non-smooth symbols, valid in all dimensions.
+The proof of the nonlinear Plancherel theorem includes new estimates on classical fractional integrals, as well as a new result on $L^2$-boundedness of pseudo-differential operators with non-smooth symbols, valid in all dimensions.